Book Tickets

 There is a new drinking water station installed outside, near the B Galleries, where you can fill up reusable water bottles.
 Thank you for helping towards our sustainability efforts.

 The main gift shop is located in A Galleries.
-There is a pop-up gift shop in B Galleries but it is currently closed and we hope to get it open again soon.
+A pop-up gift shop is also now open in B Galleries.

 Please note, we are unable to allow visitors to try on personal items such as jewellery but we are offering a full refund on all items (excluding earrings and food) up to 60 days on presentation of receipt and all returned sale items will be held off sale for 5 days.
 Every purchase supports the work of our museum.